-Welcome to the FSU library physics research guide.
-This is a LibGuide dedicated to navigating the various databases, journals, and articles provided by Florida State University (FSU) Libraries.
-Please take a look around.
-There are many resources available and if you have any questions, your subject librarians are happy to help.
+Welcome to the Mathematics research guide.
+This guide was created to help you navigate the various STEM databases, journals, and articles provided by Florida State University (FSU) Libraries and beyond.
+If you have any questions or would like us to add something to this guide, your academic liaison is happy to help.
 Our main STEM Library location is Dirac Science Library.
 FSU's main library is the Robert M. Strozier Library.

 The American Institute of Physics (AIP) is a 501(c)(3) not-for-profit membership corporation created for the purpose of promoting the advancement and diffusion of the knowledge of physics and its application to human welfare.
 It is the mission of the Institute to serve the sciences of physics and astronomy by serving its member societies, by serving individual scientists, and by serving students and the general public.
 As a "society of societies," AIP supports ten Member Societies and provides a spectrum of services and programs devoted to advancing the science and profession of physics.
 A pioneer in digital publishing, AIP is also one of the world's largest publishers of physics journals and produces the publications of more than 25 scientific and engineering societies through its New York-based publishing division.